-Whilst all diagnostic microbiology and virology work for EPA is performed at NNUHFT, JPUH and QEH retain some Haematology and Chemistry laboratory services on site.
-Each of the three Acute Trusts retains local clinical microbiologists for service delivery.
+All diagnostic microbiology and virology work for EPA is performed at NNUHFT, but JPUH and QEH retain some Haematology and Chemistry laboratory services on site.
+Each of the three Acute Trusts retains local Consultant clinical microbiologists for service delivery.
+Microbiology consultants based at JPUH and QEH are employed by NNUHFT on behalf of JPUH and QEH respectively.